MerlinDumeur/pymultifracs/README.rst

 * Bootstrap-derived confidence intervals and automated scaling range selection.
 * Outlier detection.

 The initial implementation of the code in this package was based on the Wavelet p-Leader and Bootstrap based MultiFractal analysis (PLBMF) `Matlab toolbox <http://www.ens-lyon.fr/PHYSIQUE/Equipe3/MultiFracs/software.html>`_ written by Patrice Abry, Herwig Wendt and colleagues.
-For a thorough introduction to multifractal analysis, you may access H. Wendt's PhD thesis available in `his website <https://www.irit.fr/~Herwig.Wendt/data/ThesisWendt.pdf>`_.
+For a thorough introduction to multifractal analysis, you may access H. Wendt's PhD thesis available on `his website <https://www.irit.fr/~Herwig.Wendt/data/ThesisWendt.pdf>`_.

-To get started, please look at our `documentation <user_guide/index>`.
+To get started, please look at our `documentation <https://www.neurospin.fr/pymultifracs/>`_.

 Installation
 ------------